Church of God in Christ, Mennonite

 The Church of God in Christ, Mennonite, also called Holdeman Mennonite, is a Christian Church of Anabaptist heritage.
-Its formation started in 1859 under its first leader, a self-described prophet named John Holdeman (1832-1900), who was a baptized Mennonite.
-The Church of God in Christ, Mennonite is Conservative Mennonite in doctrine but has stayed away from other Conservative Mennonites because of its one true church doctrine.
-In 2013 the church had 24,400 baptized members.
+A man named John Holdeman (1832–1900), who was a baptized Mennonite, was instrumental in establishing the church in 1859.
+The Church of God in Christ, Mennonite is Conservative Mennonite and is different from other Conservative Mennonites because of its one true church doctrine.
+In 2021, the church had approximately 27,118 baptized members.

 History

 Origins

 The congregations of the Church of God in Christ, Mennonite are descendants of the Anabaptists of the 16th century.
 Under the influential work of Menno Simons, many of the Anabaptists became known as Mennonites.
 Holdeman Mennonites recognize the faith of the Waldenses and other nonconformist groups of the Middle Ages as part of their spiritual heritage and see a direct lineage through them to the Early Church.
 They believe that "Christ established one true, visible Church, and through her He has preserved His faith and doctrine through the ages."